How to use essential oils to calm toddlers

 Their enthusiasm can be pretty exhausting for us parents but toddlers themselves sometimes need a little help to calm down too.

-As parents, we help to guide our little ones to find healthy strategies to relax their minds and bodies, whether they’ve been running around excitedly at a birthday party, got over-tired after a long day out or simply need help to relax as part of their bedtime routine.
+Whether they’ve been running around excitedly at a birthday party, got over-tired after a long day out or simply need help to relax as part of their bedtime routine.

 We use a number of toddler calming strategies depending on what’s going on at the time.